yobta/validator/README.md

 - `asyncSubmit(callback)` – executes a callback for a valid form submit
 - `effect(callback)` – executes a callback, returns input value
 - `errors(callback)` – calls back with `YobtaError`
+- `success(callback)` – executes a callback whenever the current step have no errors

 ### Transforms